Reviews Communities Blog FAQ Services Contact

 9) Confirm final lender conditions.
 You should keep your lender looped in with all repair evidence so the Notice of Value clears without last-minute surprises.

-What This Looks Like in Oceanside, Carlsbad, and Solana Beach
+What does the VA inspection process look like in Oceanside, Carlsbad, and Solana Beach?

 In Oceanside, you often face coastal wear and termite exposure, especially in South O and older pockets like Fire Mountain.
 You should budget for WDO treatment, GFCIs, smoke and CO alarms, and minor deck or siding repairs.
 Median pricing sits well below Carlsbad, which can give you more negotiating power for credits if you find VA-trigger items.